Kevin C. Welch, MD

 Anatomy and Physiology

 Tumor-related CSF Rhinorrhea: It is uncommon for the growth of benign tumors to result in CSF rhinorrhea.
-However, aggressive tumors (such as inverted papilloma) and cancers either erode or invade the bone of the skull base.
+However, aggressive benign tumors (such as inverted papilloma) and cancers can either erode or invade the bone of the skull base.
 The breakdown or destruction of the bone results in disruption of these barriers.
 If a leak is not present before surgery, very frequently the removal of these tumors results in an immediate CSF leak that is typically repaired at the time of the surgery.

 History: A thorough history is the first step toward accurate diagnosis.
 The presentation of a CSF leak is typical: Clear, watery discharge that often occurs only on one side of the nose.
 Often the discharge is continuous, but it may be sporadic and related to certain activities.
 This drainage may be reproducible by bending over or by straining.
 Patients may report a metallic or salty taste.
 Many patients with spontaneous leaks often are diagnosed with allergies or sinus infections and are unsuccessfully treated, often for many months, with antihistamines, nose sprays, and antibiotics.